The Department of Super-Ordinary Affairs

 Most grow up in the 60’s and 70’s, and come into their powers in the 80’s.
 Several scales of measuring super powers are eventually consolidated into the Unified Masey Scale.

 1980 – The first pop-culture SOs are appearing.
 The Super-Ordinary Registration Initiative (SORI) begins.
-All SOS are encouraged to register and test their abilities on the UM scale evaluation.
+All SOs are encouraged to register and test their abilities on the UM scale for evaluation.
 Participation is not mandatory.

 1985 – A band of popular heroes forms the first major super team in Los Angeles.
 Dubbed Justice a For All, it enjoys five years of wild popularity and modest commercial success before running afoul internal tragedy.